m2osw/prinbee/doc/COMMANDS.md

 Add or update a key/value pair.

+**IMPORTANT:** "value" is really a set of columns.

+In order to "compress" such commands, the set of columns is important becase if an older message is to modify column A, C, & D and a newer message only changes column B, then both messages must be processed.
+The "compression" would results in column A, B, C, & D in one message... not just the second newer message.

 ## `INSERT`

 Add a new key/value pair.
 If the key already exists, the command fails.